SPD domain-specific batch normalization to crack interpretable unsupervised domain adaptation in EEG: Discussion

 \section{Discussion}

-In this contribution, we proposed a machine learning framework around (domain-specific) momentum batch normalization on $\mathcal{S}_D^+$ to learn tangent space mapping (TSM) models and feature extractors in an end-to-end fashion.
-In a theoretical analysis, we provided error bounds as well as convergence guarantees under reasonable assumptions.
+In this contribution, we proposed a machine learning framework around (domain-specific) momentum batch normalization on $\mathcal{S}_D^+$ to learn tangent space mapping (TSM) and feature extractors in an end-to-end fashion.
+In a theoretical analysis, we provided error bounds for the running estimate of the Fréchet mean as well as convergence guarantees under reasonable assumptions.
 We then applied the framework, to a multi-source multi-target unsupervised domain adaptation problem, namely, inter-session and -subject transfer learning for EEG data and obtained or attained state-of-the art performance with a simple, intrinsically interpretable model, denoted TSMNet, in a total of 6 diverse BCI datasets (138 human subjects, 573 sessions).
-In the case of mental imagery, we found that TSMNet significantly reduced (inter-subject TL) or even exceeded (inter-session TL) the performance gap to a SOA domain-specific method.
-Although our framework could be readily extended to online UDA for unseen target domains, we limited this study to offline evaluations and leave actual BCI studies to future work.
-A limitation of our framework, and also any other method that involves eigen decomposition, is the computational complexity, which limits its application to high-dimensional SPD features (e.g., fMRI connectivity matrices with fine spatial granularity).
-Altogether, the presented results demonstrate the utility of our framework and in particular TSMNet as it not only achieves highly competitive results but is also intrinsically interpretable.
-While we do not foresee any immediate negative societal impacts, we provide direct contributions towards the scalability and acceptability of EEG-based healthcare and consumer technologies.
+In the case of mental imagery, we found that TSMNet significantly reduced (inter-subject TL) or even exceeded (inter-session TL) the performance gap to a SoA domain-specific method.